-Martha Rogers is a nurse theorist who is the proponent of the nursing theory: “Science of Unitary Human Beings”.
-Get to know the major concepts behind her theory including a section about her biography and career as a nurse.
+Martha Rogers was a nurse theorist who is the nursing theory‘s proponent: “Science of Unitary Human Beings.”
+Get to know the major concepts behind her theory, including a section about her biography and career as a nurse.

 Biography of Martha E. Rogers

-She believes that a patient can never be separated from his or her environment when addressing health and treatment.
-Her knowledge about the coexistence of the human and his or her environment contributed a lot in the process of change toward better health.
+She believes that a patient can never be separated from their environment when addressing health and treatment.
+Her knowledge about the coexistence of the human and his or her environment contributed a lot in changing toward better health.

 She had a thirst for knowledge at an early age.
-She found Kindergarten to be “terribly exciting” and had a love and passion for books that was fostered by her parents.
-Her father introduced her to the public library at the age of 3 where she loved story time.
+She found Kindergarten to be “terribly exciting” and had a love and passion for books that her parents fostered.
+Her father introduced her to the public library at the age of 3, where she loved storytime.
 She liked to go off by herself with a book.
 And by the fourth grade, she had read every book in her school library.
-She used to go to the public library before I was 6 even before she could read.
+She used to go to the public library before I was 6, even before she could read.
 She was well acquainted with the public library and started reading eight books at a time.
-Her father used to be bothered if she was just skimming but he later on discovered that the young Rogers was learning fast.
+Her father used to be bothered if she was skimming, but he, later on, discovered that the young Rogers was learning fast.

 In fact, Rogers already knew the Greek alphabet by age 10.
 By the sixth grade, she already finished reading all 20 volumes of The Child’s Book of Knowledge and was into the Encyclopedia Britannica.

 She also loved to read various topics like anthropology, archaeology, cosmology, ethnography, astronomy, ethics, psychology, eastern philosophy, and aesthetics.
-By her senior year she had completed all the high school math courses and was taking a college level algebra course where she was the only female in the class.
+By her senior year, she had completed all the high school math courses and took a college-level algebra course where she was the only female in the class.

-Initially, Martha Rogers wanted to do something that would, hopefully contribute to social welfare like law and medicine.
+Initially, Martha Rogers wanted to do something that would hopefully contribute to social welfare like law and medicine.
 However, she only studied medicine for a couple of years because women in medicine were not particularly desirable during her time.
-Instead, Rogers along with her friend entered a local hospital that had a school of nursing.
+Instead, along with her friend, Rogers entered a local hospital that had a school of nursing.
 But just like Nightingale, her parents weren’t really any happier over that decision than they had between over medicine.

 She then transferred to Knoxville General Hospital’s nursing program and was one of 25 students in her class.
 She described her training as at times as being miserable because the training was like the “Army, pre-Nightingale.”
 She even spent a week at home, thinking of not returning to school but eventually enjoyed working with people and patients.